Introducing our

 As the son of diamond dealers, Charles's background served him well, and he began buying and selling diamonds.
 After completing a significant sale of a large pink diamond, his talents were noticed by the DeBeers Company, which offered him a position.
 He spent the next ten years working for DeBeers, establishing diamond purchasing centers in several African countries.

-The Birth of Incogem and the Floating Diamond Pendant
+The Birth of Incogem and the floating Diamond Pendant

 After departing from DeBeers, Charles operated a successful jewelry business in Los Angeles for many years.
 As he grew older, he sought a more tranquil lifestyle and was drawn to the Coachella Valley, where he lived and worked for 35 years until his passing in 2013.